Rational approximations on toric varieties: Introduction

-This paper grows out of part of the author's Ph.D thesis realised at Université Grenoble Alpes.
-He would like to thank Emmanuel Peyre for encouragement, and he is grateful to David McKinnon and Marta Pieropan for their interest.
-The idea of considering primitive collections was brought up by Michel Brion, to whom the author addresses his gratitude.
-When working on this project the author is supported by the Riemann fellowship.
+This paper grew out of part of my Ph.D. thesis realised at Université Grenoble Alpes.
+I would like to thank Emmanuel Peyre for constant encouragement over the past few years, and I'm grateful to David McKinnon for his interest.
+The idea of considering primitive collections was brought up by Michel Brion, to whom I address my gratitude.
+Special thanks go to the anonymous referee for numerous suggestions which lead to significant improvements in the exposition.
+When working on this project the author was partly supported by the project ANR GARDIO, by a Riemann fellowship and by grant DE 1646/4-2 of the Deutsche Forschungsgemeinschaft.